godcallray/asr-tts/README.md

 Download Ollama to your own PC, Pull the model you need!

-## If you are using Nvida GPU to run this,
+## If you are using Nvidia GPU to run this,

 Add following code to file "chatollama.py" and "demo.py"